MicrosoftDocs/sdk-api/sdk-api-src/content/routprot/ns-routprot-_support_functions_50.md

 Specifies the identifier of the interface for which the connection should be established.

+#### - SetInterfaceReceiveType

+The routing protocol calls the
+<b>SetInterfaceReceiveType</b> function to set the receive capability of the specified interface.

+Pointer to the
+<a href="https://msdn.microsoft.com/3d350f63-13d6-4ed3-b0be-215b91658e0a">SetInterfaceReceiveType</a> function provided by the router manager for the routing protocol.

+#### ProtocolId

+Specifies the identifier of the routing protocol that makes the call.

+#### InterfaceIndex

+Specifies the index of the interface on which to set the receive type.

+#### InterfaceReceiveType

+Specifies the receive type.
+This parameter must be one of the following values.

+IR_PROMISCUOUS

+IR_PROMISCUOUS_MULTICAST

+#### bActivate

+Specifies whether to activate the interface.

+#### - ValidateRoute

+The routing protocol calls the
+<b>ValidateRoute</b> function to set the route preference and perform other route validation.

+Pointer to the
+<a href="https://msdn.microsoft.com/f70bd4bb-8d3c-4408-9e83-4482c5ef8d70">ValidateRoute</a> function provided by the router manager for the routing protocol.

+#### ProtocolId

+Specifies the identifier of the routing protocol that makes the call.

+#### RouteInfo

+Pointer to information that describes the route to validate.

+#### DestAddress

+Pointer to information that describes the destination address.
+This parameter is optional and can be <b>NULL</b>.

 #### - MIBEntryCreate

 The routing protocol calls